microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/search-acronym-update.md

 |Content-Type|application/json.
 Required.|

 ## Request body
 In the request body, supply a JSON representation of the [acronym](../resources/search-acronym.md) object.

-In the request body, supply the values for relevant fields that should be updated.
-Existing properties that are not included in the request body will maintain their previous values or be recalculated based on changes to other property values.
+Supply the values for relevant fields that should be updated.
+Existing properties that aren't included in the request body will maintain their previous values or be recalculated based on changes to other property values.
+For best performance you shouldn't include existing values that haven't changed.

 |Property|Type|Description|
 |:---|:---|:---|